VCAT and planning disputes

 VCAT is an independent tribunal that hears and determines a range of disputes.

-When to lodge a VCAT appeal
+When to lodge a VCAT application

 • 60 days for applicants